petercripps/csv-data-wrangling/README.md

 - `Error file` Name of a separate CSV where all those lines in error are captured.
 If no file is entered here all error lines will be written to the output files with fields in error identified in a new column called 'Error'.
 - `Sort by` The field to sort output by.
 This must be ONE of the column names identified in the YAML file (see below).
 - `Verbose` If this is checked more output is provided in the terminal during analysis.
+- `Select rules` Check the box next to the rules you want to run.

 Buttons are as follows:
 - `Analyse` Analyse the CSV and output to the output/error file.